New guidance on changing Blue Box service levels during transition

 - Garbage collection and/or disposal

-The Short Form Datacall is a streamlined version of the Standard Datacall developed for smaller municipalities.
-Eligible municipalities using the Short Form Datacall do not have to report any non-Blue Box information.
+The Short-form Datacall is a shorter and streamlined version of the Standard Datacall introduced in 2016 and available to all programs with a population under 30,000.
+Eligible programs using the Short-form Datacall do not have to report any non-Blue Box information.

-While the Short Form Datacall collects the necessary data for calculating the municipal Blue Box funding, municipalities that would like to have their diversion rate calculated will need to complete the Standard Datacall.
+While the Short-form Datacall collects the necessary data for calculating the municipal Blue Box funding, programs that would like to have their diversion rate calculated will need to complete the Standard Datacall.